tkhalim14/portfolio-optimal/README.md

 ## Built With

-My personal portfolio <a href="https://tabishflashytechy.netlify.app/" target="_blank">Tabish.flashytechy</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href = "https://tabishflashytechy.netlify.app/" target="_blank">Tabish.flashytechy</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.